gautamsood15/profiles-rest-api/README.md

 # Profiles REST API

 Creating a REST API in Python to manage users Profiles.
-Application is deployed over AWS
+Application is deployed over AWS.

+deploy/setup.sh --> To setup the application on server deploy/update.sh --> To update the application with the latest updates

 ## Functions of the API: